 - Our Heritage

 - Campus / Facilities

 - Careers at Scots College

-We want Scots College to have a national and international reputation for excellence and all-round student achievement.
+Scots College will have a national and international reputation for excellence and realising the all round potential of each student.

 To provide our students with an excellent and holistic education that allows them to contribute as global citizens who think creatively, reason critically, communicate effectively and develop the necessary skills to Learn.
 For life.

 Scots College will not initiate any new programme or service:

 - Unless it contributes to our Vision, Mission and Purpose

 - Unless it is consistent with our core values

 - Unless there are sufficient resources and staff training to ensure effective implementation